jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that when a user correctly enters a valid input in all fields and clicks on the update extra button, the form submits, and the extra is updated in the extra database and the user is redirected to the extras page.
+4. Verify that when a user correctly enters a valid input in all fields and clicks on the update extra button, the form submits, and the extra is updated in the database and the user is redirected to the extras page.
 A toast also appears informing the user that the extra has been successfully updated.

     - Outcome: Pass